Mousa96/optimization-project/README.md

 Either to run it locally and that's by cloning the repo and then hosting it locally with the help of python and ngrok.
-Helpful guide can be found [here](https://github.com/udacity/frontend-nanodegree-mobile-portfolio) or you can run view it directly from here with the help of github pages:
+Helpful guide can be found [here](https://github.com/udacity/frontend-nanodegree-mobile-portfolio) or you can view it directly from here with the help of github pages:
 [optimization-project](https://mousa96.github.io/optimization-project/dist/)
 # Approach
 1. Achieving 90 or more score on index.html